-The Domed building of the former mineral well is located close to the One
+The Domed building of the former mineral well is located close to One

-temple, was once out in the open, but is now amongst trees where its condition is deteriorating all the time.
+temple, was once out in the open, but is now almost lost from view amongst dense woodland where its condition is deteriorating all the time.

 Self styled 'farmer'